 The secondary goal of this collection is to trace the spread of hip-hop via radio over the 1980s and 90s by providing regional and historical context for the episodes.

 Please spread the word, donate or contribute to the project, and most of all: enjoy the music.
 Whether you're a young kid looking to dig into the classics or an old head looking for a specific episode of a favorite show, this is your spot.
 The archive is still in the very, very early stages so every new episode helps.

 What you see here is just the start.
 Here's a rundown of what's planned:

 - More shows - Build up historical NYC recordings, get a wider representation of regional shows around the US, and start to tell the story of hip-hop radio outside of the US.

-- More detail - Expand the histories about each show in the database and the metadata on each episode.
+- More detail - Expand the histories about each show and DJ/host in the database and the metadata on each episode.